-Req. # Requirement DOC MAN Procedure Verification Corrective Action P-6.11 The sewage disposal system is adequate for the process and maintained to prevent direct or indirect product contamination. • The human waste and gray water sewage system has sufficient capacity to handle the Operation's peak flows and not cause direct or indirect product contamination.
-Cross- connections with product contact water systems are prohibited.
-Floor drains are adequate, functional, free of obstruction, and are properly maintained and cleaned to prevent them from becoming sources of contamination.
-Auditor observes Operation for evidence of compliance.
-Operation suspends operation until sewage disposal system functions so as to prevent risk of product contamination.
-Affected product and product handling areas are evaluated for potential contamination and disposition.
+P-5.11 The sewage disposal ٠ The human waste and gray water Auditor observes Operation suspends system is adequate sewage system has sufficient capacity operation for evidence operation until sewage for the process and to handle the operation's peak flows of compliance. disposal system maintained to and not cause direct or indirect functions so as to prevent direct or product contamination.
+Cross- prevent risk of product indirect product connections with product contact contamination. contamination. water systems are prohibited.
+Floor Affected product and drains are adequate, functional, free of product handling areas obstruction, and are properly are evaluated for maintained and cleaned to prevent potential them from becoming sources of contamination and contamination. disposition.

-P-7: Post-Harvest Water/Ice
+P-6: Post-Harvest Water/Ice

-Req. # Requirement DOC MAN Procedure Verification Corrective Action P-7.1 A water system description shall be prepared.
-R • Water sources and the Operations they serve shall be documented and current.
+Req. # Requirement DOC MAN Procedure Verification Corrective Action P-6.1 A postharvest water system description shall be prepared.
+R Postharvest water sources and the operations they serve shall be documented and current.
 The description shall include one or more of the following: maps, photographs, drawings (hand drawings are acceptable) or other means to communicate the location of water source(s), permanent fixtures and the flow of the water system (including holding systems, reservoirs or any water captured for re-use).
-Permanent fixtures include wells, gates, reservoirs, valves, returns, backflow prevention and other above ground features that make up a complete water distribution system shall be documented in such a manner as to enable location in the Operation.
-Auditor reviews water system description or map, and verifies accuracy during Operation inspection.
-Operation develops or corrects the water system description or map.
+Permanent fixtures include wells, gates, reservoirs, valves, returns, backflow prevention and other above ground features that make up a complete water distribution system shall be documented in such a manner as to enable location in the operation.
+Auditor reviews the postharvest water system description or map and verifies accuracy during operation inspection.
+Operation develops or corrects the postharvest water system description or map.

-Req. # Requirement DOC MAN Procedure Verification Corrective Action P-7.2 Documented scheduled assessment of water system including delivery equipment shall be performed.
+Req. # Requirement DOC MAN Procedure Verification Corrective Action P-6.2 Documented scheduled assessment of water system including delivery equipment shall be performed.
 R • The water-delivery system shall be maintained so as not to serve as a source of contamination of produce, water supplies or equipment with pathogens, or to create an unsanitary condition.
 Water installations and equipment are constructed and maintained to prevent back siphonage backflow and cross connections between product contact water and wastewater.
 Routine checks verify that back siphonage and backflow prevention units are functioning properly (annual or as needed to maintain continuous protection).
 Results are documented.
 Auditor reviews maintenance records and examines water system for compliance with water system maintenance program, including backflow prevention and cross- connections.
 Operation corrects deficiencies in ability of water system to reliably distribute safe water and schedules water system assessments.
 Affected product is evaluated for potential contamination and disposition.
-P-7.3 Water use SOPs address the microbial quality of water or ice that directly contacts the harvested crop or is used on food-contact surfaces.
-R • If water or ice directly contacts the harvested crop or is used on food- contact surfaces, Operation's water use SOP requires that water or ice when applied meets the microbial standards for drinking water, as defined by prevailing regulation or the country in which the product is intended to be traded, whichever is more stringent.
-Water may be treated (e.g., with chlorine) to achieve the microbial standards or to prevent cross-contamination.
+P-6.3 Water use SOPs address the microbial quality of water or ice that directly contacts the harvested crop or is used on food-contact surfaces.
+R • If water or ice directly contacts the harvested crop or is used on food- contact surfaces, operation's water use SOP requires that water or ice when applied meets the microbial standards for drinking water, as defined by prevailing regulation or the country in which the product is intended to be traded, whichever is more stringent.
+Water may be treated (e.g., with chlorine) to achieve the microbial standards or to prevent cross- contamination.
 Ice and water shall be sourced/manufactured, transported, and stored under sanitary conditions.
-Auditor reviews Operation's policy regarding water quality and its transport, and observes evidence that water or ice that contacts harvested crop or food contact surfaces meets the microbial standards for drinking water.
+Auditor reviews operation's policy regarding water quality and its transport and observes evidence that water or ice that contacts harvested crop or food contact surfaces meets the microbial standards for drinking water.
 Operation discontinues using water or ice that does not meet the microbial standards of drinking water.
 Retraining is performed and documented.
 Affected product is evaluated for potential contamination and disposition.